-What does bankruptcy mean?
+What does bankruptcy mean ?

 What does bankruptcy mean to the person who owes money?

-It usually means fast, long lasting relief from the pain that creditors can inflict.
-The filing of a bankruptcy, no matter which chapter (i.e. 7, 11, 12 or 13) triggers the “automatic stay.”
+It usually means fast, long-lasting relief from the pain that creditors can inflict.
+The filing of a bankruptcy, no matter which chapter (i.e. 7, 11, 12, or 13) triggers the “automatic stay.”
 You might also call it the automatic “stay away” because means the creditors have to stop all efforts to collect what they say is owed them.
 It’s like a lifeline to those drowning – in debt.I don’t mean this to sound melodramatic.
-But when your car is about to be repossessed, your home is about to be foreclosed on, hour wages are about to be garnished or your bank account has been unexpectedly drained by a levy, there is nothing as powerful or effective as filing bankruptcy.
+But when your car is about to be repossessed, your home is about to be foreclosed on, hourly wages are about to be garnished or your bank account has been unexpectedly drained by a levy, there is nothing as powerful or effective as filing bankruptcy.

 What does bankruptcy mean to the person who is owed the money?
 Yes, I’ve been on that side of the equation too, when a former client who still owes a large bill (for something other than bankruptcy work) when I see they have filed bankruptcy, I know immediately to drop whatever attempts I had planned to make to collect that money from the former client.
 Granted, that’s only happened twice in my twenty years of practice.
 Still, when it happened, it became memorable.
-If I have a judgement, it goes in the trash.
+If I have a judgment, it goes in the trash.
 If I have a wage garnishment, I have to instruct the Sheriff and the employer to stop.
 If I have collected money through a bank levy, I must be prepared to immediately return that money to the person who owes it to me.

 Bankruptcy is so powerful it can supersede virtually any contract.